Webnode Review: We put Webnode through its paces

 Yes, you can backup your entire website and roll it back if you need it.
-You won’t be able to back up individual pages.
+However, you won’t be able to back up individual pages.

 Why does WebsiteToolTester.com not use Webnode anymore?

-We were using it ourselves for more than 3 years and were very happy with it.
-As WebsiteToolTester.com grew larger (luckily!) we came to the point that we needed to switch to a CMS (WordPress) that allows us to use a database for our review data so we are able to structure the information.
+We were using it ourselves for more than three years and were very happy with it.
+As WebsiteToolTester.com grew larger (luckily!), we came to a point where we needed to switch to a CMS (WordPress) that allows us to use a database for our review data.
 We still use Webnode for many of our other projects: ChatToolTester.com and Creadores-PaginasWeb.com are two examples.

 15 Jul 2013 – A couple of smaller updates